acomagu/bufpipe/README.md

 // Output: abcdef
 ```

-## What is the difference from bytes.Buffer?
+## How does it differ from bytes.Buffer?

 Reads block if the internal buffer is empty until the writer is closed.